 It may help to turn off the breakers to the bedroom at night.
 A landlord may be willing to let an electrician install an automatic switch in the breaker box.
 A kill switch (that disconnects both wires) is better, but also a more involved installation.

 It is unlikely that the landlord will pay for any modifications to the apartment, and what you cannot take with you when you move out becomes the property of the landlord.

 There are more advanced methods that can be used to further reduce the EMF in some cases.

-An isolation transformer may reduce the amount of electricity running in the soil under the house, but it is costly to install and wastes electricity.
+An isolation transformer may reduce the amount of electricity running in the soil under the house, but it is costly to install and wastes electricity (losses in the transformer).